AwesomePaul100/Hadoop/README.md

 ```

 This simple Hadoop job, gets three text files from the "input" folder, howerver you could put more or less.

-You need to make a input folder:
+But first you need to make a input folder:
 ```shell
 bin/hdfs dfs –mkdir /user/hadoop/filecount/input
 ```